15 July 2021

 4 Ways to Improve Your Employability as a Student

 For some students, life after university is a distant thought.
-For other students, the idea of finding a job after university is rather daunting.
+For other students, the idea of finding their first job after university is rather daunting.

 One of the most common questions students ask career support staff at their universities is “how can I improve my employability?”.